Teen falls 30 feet to her death while hiking the Moab Rim Trail - KTVZ

 By Mallika Kallingal, Rebekah Riess and Kaylene Chassie, CNN

-A Moab, Utah, teen fell to her death Friday afternoon while hiking the Moab Rim Trail in the Kane Creek Canyon area, according to a statement from the Moab City Police Department.
+A Moab, Utah, teen fell to her death Friday afternoon while hiking the Moab Rim Trail in the Kane Creek Canyon area, the Moab City Police Department said.

-The 17-year-old slipped while hiking with a group of friends and fell around 30 feet off of a sheer cliff face, police said.
-Her friends called 911 and attempted to help her, but there was no safe way to get to her.
+The 17-year-old slipped while hiking with a group of friends and fell about 30 feet off a sheer cliff face, police said.
+Her friends called 911 and tried to help her, but there was no safe way to get to her.

+The teen has been identified by her school district and the Moab City Police Department as Zoe McKinney.

 Search and rescue crews arrived quickly and climbed to the area above the teen.
 Using harnesses and climbing gear with ropes, they were able to rappel down to the victim, police said.

-But the teenager had already died from the fall and rescuers worked for the next two hours to recover her body, according to the police.
+But Zoe had already died from the fall and rescuers worked for the next two hours to recover her body, according to the police.

 “The Moab Police Department wants to extend our heartfelt condolences to her family and friends,” Moab Police Chief Jared Garcia said.